We've been working on these documents. Please let us know how useful this new version is by voting.

 - Impact of Timers and Processes

-Once you start migrating your app to the Reactive App, we suggest the following order:
+Once you start migrating your app to the Reactive Web App, consider following this order for each Module:

 - UI Flows

 - Web Blocks, starting by the Web Blocks with no dependencies.

 To manage the site and page rules in your Reactive Web Apps see Technical Preview - SEO in Reactive Web Apps.

 There are several accelerators that can help you migrate your app faster.